Amenia (town), New York: History

-About the year 1812 a company was organized in this town for the manufacture of woolen goods, styled the "Amenia Manufacturing Company".
-The factory was located on the banks of Webatuck Creek at Leedsville.
+About the year 1812, a company was organized in this town for the manufacture of woolen goods, styled as the "Amenia Manufacturing Company" and owned by the Barker, Benton, Ingraham, Park, and Canfield families.
+Its factory was located on the banks of Webatuck Creek at Leedsville.

-The Town of Amenia was officially formed in 1788.
+Amenia was officially named a town, in separation from the eponymous precinct, in 1788.

 Geography

 According to the United States Census Bureau, the town has a total area of 113.0 sqkm, of which 111.9 sqkm is land and 1.0 sqkm, or 0.91%, is water.
 The town is drained by the Ten Mile River, a tributary of the Housatonic River.
 The Ten Mile River is formed in the southern part of the town by the confluence of Wassaic Creek (draining the western part of the town) and Webatuck Creek (draining the eastern part).

 The eastern town line is the border of Connecticut.
 U.S. Route 44 crosses the northern part of the town.